Measuring the Redundancy of Decoder Layers in SpeechLLMs: Measuring Decoder Redundancy

 \subsection{Post-pruning healing}

 Low angular distance indicates that two representations are geometrically close, but does not guarantee compatibility: the receiving layer $\ell$ expects input from its predecessor $\ell-1$, not from a distant earlier layer.
 Without compensation, even removing blocks with small angular distance can cause sharp degradation.
 To bridge this gap, we \emph{heal} the pruned interface by attaching LoRA adapters to the $(\ell^*{+}n)$-th block MLP (a small fraction of the total layer parameters), allowing it to learn the residual correction needed after the removed block.
-Additionally, we optionally unfreeze the projector, since it was trained to align speech with the unpruned decoder's dynamics and pruning may disrupt the learned alignment.
+Additionally, we optionally unfreeze the projector: removing a block shifts the input distribution of the receiving layer $(\ell^*{+}n)$, so the projector's alignment becomes stale and is re-adapted to the new decoder dynamics.